ansible/ansible/docsite/latest/rst/playbooks_loops.rst

 Looping over Parallel Sets of Data
 ``````````````````````````````````

 .. note:: This is an uncommon thing to want to do, but we're documenting it for completeness.
-You won't be reaching for this one often.
+You probably won't be reaching for this one often.

 Suppose you have the following variable data was loaded in via somewhere::